Warning | Red Line & Blue Line: CTrain Service Disruptions

 Will the heavier electric buses impact Calgary’s roads?

 The heavier buses won’t have a significant wear and tear impact on Calgary roads, especially given the modest size of the electric bus fleet and low frequency of buses on select routes.
 The City has reviewed the bus routes and has determined that no upgrades to road infrastructure are needed.
-The City also committed that when a road does need to be re-built it will be upgraded to accommodate heavier electric vehicles.
+The City also committed that when a road does need to be built, all loading (including BEB routes) will be taken into consideration as part of its design.

 Will the electric buses stress Calgary’s electrical grid?